What is hip dysplasia?

 Triple pelvic osteotomy (TPO)

 This surgery involves the surgical modification of the existing hip joint to improve capture of the ball by the existing socket.
 Three cuts are created in the bones around the cup and the free segment thus created is rotated to a point that allows optimal hip capture.
 The bone segments are fixed in their new position using a custom plate and screws.
 Healing of the bone takes approximately 4-6 weeks.
 TPO is only effective in dogs that have hip laxity and no secondary remodelling of the bones or subsequent osteoarthritis.
-Assessment for TPO requires a specific series of manipulative tests and radiographs to be performed by an experienced orthopaedic surgeon.
-Candidates are most often immature animals and arthroscopic examination of the joint is recommended to check for cartilage damage before surgery is performed.
+Assessment for TPO requires a specific series of manipulative tests and radiographs to be performed by both experienced orthopaedic surgeons and advanced diagnostic imagers.
+Suitable dogs are most often clinically immature and arthroscopic examination of the joint is recommended to check for cartilage damage before surgery is performed.
 Recently a technique has been developed whereby the pelvis may only need to be cut in two places, called a double pelvic osteotomy.

 Total hip replacement (THR)